colin-dumitru/colin-dumitru.github.io/_posts/2015-02-07-understanding-network-overhead.md

 If your using regular HTTP requests (which you shouldn't) then the TCP connection protocol involves just a single roundtrip (SYN -> SYN + ACK -> ACK).
 But things get a little more complicated when adding SSL/TLS over regular TCP connections.

-Because SSL uses TCP as a transport protocol, to establish a connection, the same steps must be follows with a regular TCP connection (SYN -> SYN + ACK -> ACK), with an added difference where the last ACK packet sent to the server contains additional data needed to start SSL negotiation (Client Hello).
-From here, TCP will require **2** additional roundtrips to finish the protocol.
+Because SSL uses TCP as a transport protocol, to establish a connection, the same steps must be followed as with a regular TCP connection (SYN -> SYN + ACK -> ACK), with an added difference where the last ACK packet sent to the server contains additional data needed to start SSL negotiation (Client Hello).
+From here, SSL will require **2** additional roundtrips to finish the protocol.

 In our case, we do use HTTPS and SSL to request the sample image, so we incur a latency hit from **3** additional roundtrips, which in our case lasts a total of 79ms (including socket overhead).
 So let's see how the event for the TCP/SSL negotiation looks like, by once again visiting the [chrome://net-internals/#events](chrome://net-internals/#events) page:

 ![TCP connection 1](/assets/posts/network-latency/tcp_connect_1.png)

-We see from the event that the first round-trip took 36ms **(1)**, and this was just for the first TCP negotiation, before the SSL protocol starts.
+We see from the event details that the first round-trip took 36ms **(1)**, and this was just for the first TCP negotiation, before the SSL protocol starts.
 At time 36ms the "Client Hello" message is also sent, which ends in a response from the server at time 76ms **(2)**.
 So far so good.
 This ends the second round-trip out of a total of three.

 But let's look lower in the event description: